afonsopacifer/awesome-flexbox/README.md

 * [Flexie](https://github.com/doctyper/flexie):metal:

 ##Other Interesting Articles
+*A list of issues related to flexbox.*
 * [Designing CSS layouts with flexbox is as easy as pie](http://www.smashingmagazine.com/2015/03/02/harnessing-flexbox-for-todays-web-apps/)
 * [Old flexbox and new flexbox](https://css-tricks.com/old-flexbox-and-new-flexbox/)
 * [Using flexbox today](https://chriswrightdesign.com/experiments/using-flexbox-today/)

 ##Presentations
+*Tired of reading?
+See an interactive presentation and learn flexbox now.*
 ####Videos
 * [Leveling up with flexbox](https://vimeo.com/96406277)